wmo-im/wis2box-training/documentation/docs/practical-sessions/data-conversion-tools.md

 ## Conclusion

-!!! success "Congratulations"
+!!! success "Congratulations!"
     In this practical session you have learned:

-    - how to use some of the BUFR command line tools available in the wis2box management container;
+    - how to use some of the BUFR command line tools available in the wis2box management container
-    - how to use syn2bufr, csv2bufr and bufr2bufr to convert data to BUFR format;
+    - how to use syn2bufr, csv2bufr and bufr2bufr to convert data to BUFR format